-- This topic has 3 replies, 1 voice, and was last updated 2 years ago by Tia.
+- This topic has 3 replies, 1 voice, and was last updated 5 years, 6 months ago by .

 Are you based in the UK?
 If so visit your GP and explain to them that you need a letter detailing your condition and what “reasonable adjustments” your employer could make for you.
 Your employer will need to show that your request to not sit next to that person is unreasonable and with a letter from your GP they will have a very hard time doing that especially with empty desks in the room.